baedrik/snip721-reference-impl/README.md

 ```

 ### <a name="send"></a>Send
-The Send object provides a list of tokens to transfer to one recipient address, as well as an optional `memo` that would be included with every logged token transfer, and an optional `msg` that would be included with every [BatchReceiveNft](#batchreceivenft) or [ReceiveNft](#receivenft) callback made as a result of this Send object.
+The Send object provides a list of tokens to transfer to one recipient address, optionally provides the [ReceiverInfo](#receiverinfo) of the recipient contract, as well as an optional `memo` that would be included with every logged token transfer, and an optional `msg` that would be included with every [BatchReceiveNft](#batchreceivenft) or [ReceiveNft](#receivenft) callback made as a result of this Send object.
 While Send keeps the `contract` field name in order be consistent with CW-721 specification, Secret Network does not have the same limitations as Cosmos, and it is possible to use [BatchSendNft](#batchsend) to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any [Receiver Interface](#receiver).
 ```
 {
 	"contract": "address_receiving_the_tokens",
+	"receiver_info": {
+		"recipient_code_hash": "code_hash_of_the_recipient_contract",
+		"also_implements_batch_receive_nft": true | false,
+	},
 	"token_ids": [
 		"list", "of", "token", "IDs", "to", "transfer", "..."
 	],